stevemaddock/jogl/docs/ch2.md

 # Chapter 2.
 Rendering triangles

 You will need to install JOGL before you can do any practical work.
-Appendix A 'Installing JOGL' describes how to do this.
+[Appendix A: Installing JOGL](appendixA.md) describes how to do this.

 This chapter is composed of three main sections: